ballerina-platform/module-ballerina-crypto/crypto-ballerina/Package.md

 ## Package Overview

-The Crypto library is one of the standard library modules of the [Ballerina](https://ballerina.io/) language.
+The `crypto` library is one of the standard library modules of the [Ballerina](https://ballerina.io/) language.

-The Ballerina Crypto module facilitates APIs to do operations like hashing, HMAC generation, checksum generation, encryption, decryption, digitally signing data and verifying digitally signed data, etc. with different cryptographic algorithms.
+The Ballerina `crypto` module facilitates APIs to perform operations like hashing, HMAC generation, checksum generation, encryption, decryption, signing data digitally, verifying digitally signed data, etc., with different cryptographic algorithms.

 ### Report Issues